hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.20.3: Fixed compatibility issue with Divi 5.
+* 1.20.4: Fixed compatibility issue with the WordPress Widgets screen that could trigger a JavaScript error and prevent widgets from loading.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.20.4 =
+= Updated: 03.06.2026 =
+* **Fixed:** Compatibility issue with the WordPress Widgets screen that could trigger a JavaScript error and prevent widgets from loading.

 = 1.20.3 =
 = Updated: 02.06.2026 =
 * **Fixed:** Compatibility issue with Divi 5.